bustoutsolutions/siesta/index.md

 To submit a feature request / cool idea, [file an issue](https://github.com/bustoutsolutions/siesta/issues/new).

-To get help, please don’t file an issue!
-Post your question to [Stack Overflow](https://stackoverflow.com) and tag it with **siesta-swift**.
+To get help, post your question to [Stack Overflow](https://stackoverflow.com) and tag it with **siesta-swift**.
 (Be sure to include the tag.
 It triggers a notification.)